pedrofolim/devbox/osx-8/README.md

 # Homebrew Meets Mountain Lion

 These are instructions for setting up Homebrew and Cask on Mac OS X 10.8.5 (Mountain Lion).
+This assumes the base system is installed:

+  * Mac OS X 18.8.5
+  * XCode 5.1.1 and agree to license
+  * XCode comand line tools (most recent applicable version)
+  * Java JDK 6 (most recent applicable Java 1.6 version from Apple)

 Homebrew is now probably the most popular package management sytsem, and Casket extends Homebrew to install full applications, such as Sublime, Chrome, and Firefox.